Załuki, Podlaskie Voivodeship

 Załuki is a village in the administrative district of Gmina Gródek, within Białystok County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Belarus.
-It lies approximately 11 km north-west of Gródek and 27 km east of the regional capital Białystok.

 The village has a population of 247 (data from the 2021 National Population and Housing Census), earlier in 2006 it had a population of 217 (data from the USC in Grodek from December 29, 2006).
 It is located in the Knyszynska Forest Landscape Park, on the Supraśl River.